consensus-shipyard/ec-finality-calculator/README.md

-# Expected Consensus Finality Calculator
+# ECFC: Expected Consensus Finality Calculator

 Python demonstrator of an algorithm to determine the probability bound for replacement of a Filecoin tipset given chain history.